 Cayuga Community College does not offer the meningitis vaccine or your local health department.
 You can receive this vaccine from your own health care provider.

 I encourage you (and your child, if under 18) to carefully review the State Health Department information on meningococcal meningitis.

-Cayuga Community College is required by law to provide you the enclosed information and maintain a record of the following for each student:
+Cayuga Community College is required by law to provide you the enclosed information and maintain a record of the following:

-- A record of meningococcal meningitis immunization within the past 10 years; or
+— A record of meningococcal meningitis immunization within the past 5 years.

 To comply with New York State PHL, download and complete the Meningococcal Meningitis Response Form and return it to the Health Office at Cayuga Community College.
 Please submit as soon as possible.